-For graduation, a minimum grade point average of 2.25 is

-required in II.
-A. and II.
-B. Business Administration Core courses (excludes courses required for area of concentration).
+For graduation, a minimum grade point average of 2.25 is required in II.
+A. Business Administration core courses (excludes courses required for

-Students majoring in Business Administration must take at least 40 percent (50 credit hours) of their course work in non-business courses.
+Students majoring in Business Administration must take at least 40 percent (48 credit hours) of their course work in non-business courses.
 However, BUCOM 3133, ECON 2003, ECON 2013, FIN 1113, and MIS 1903 will be considered non-business courses for this requirement.